carlos90g/carlos90g/README.md

 ### Hi there 👋

-- 🤓 I'm a software developer focused on iOS platform
+- 🤓 I'm a software engineer manager
-- 🔭 I’m currently working on [iOS App Banco Galicia](https://apps.apple.com/ar/app/app-galicia/id774860115)
+- 🔭 I’m currently working on [GlobalTask](https://www.globaltask.net)
-- 🌱 I’m currently learning Django, SwiftUI & Combine
+- 🌱 I’m currently learning about management, leadership and mentoring.
 - 👯 I’m looking to collaborate on some cool project
 - 💬 Ask me about what you want
 - 📫 How to reach me: [web site](https://carlosgarcia.com.ar/)